What a responsive logo is

 logo the swan and mallard

-The Swan and Mallard
+The Swan & Mallard

 Designed by John Randall, this restaurant's logo takes visual mastery to another level.